 - 2.00- 3.15 Café, snack time, free play

 Records of Achievement

-Each child has a Personal File which is a record of achievement.
+Each child has a Personal File on Tapestry (a computer based system) which is a record of achievement.
 Your child’s Personal File helps us to celebrate together their achievements and to work together to provide for your child’s well being and progress while at Pre-School.
 This is a requirement of Ofsted and is yours to keep on leaving the Pre-School.
 All observations and records are strictly confidential.